salurumut/Turkish-Aspect-Based-Sentiment-Analysis-Corpus-for-Smart-Tourism/README.md

 ![image](https://user-images.githubusercontent.com/87012801/125198472-ab1ac080-e26a-11eb-9abf-8a2b7d66631c.png)

+Datasets will be made available to researchers after papers related to the project are published.
 For the dataset, send an email titled "ABSA Dataset" to mehmetumut.salur@gibtu.edu.tr.